LMEStudio/lmestudio.github.io/index.md

 2. Neural Network & Machine Learning tutorials
 3. CTF tricks (misc, binary, algorithm, web, etc.)
 4. Turorials for making a ADX controller (and more rhythm games controllers) from scratch
-5. Handful professional industrial software cracks
+5. A variety of professional industrial software cracks

 And we lacks a hand: